Got it!

 Exciting things are happening off-campus, too!
 Check out some ways you can get involved with a broader community.

-Join the Society for Conservation Biology North America Student Affairs Committee for the fifth webinar in our professional development series for the 2024/25 programmatic year.
-Our invited speaker(s) will cover topics ranging from an overview of potential careers in conservation to how to identify and develop your strengths for different career paths.
+Join the SCBNA Student Affairs Committee for the sixth webinar in our professional development series for the 2024/25 programmatic year.
+Our invited speaker(s) will cover topics ranging from general fundraising strategies for nonprofits to specific tools and resources for nonprofit organizations working in conservation.
 Attendees will be able to ask questions of our speaker(s) and a recording of the webinar (along with useful resources) will be available for future viewing via our YouTube site.
-For more information on our speaker(s), check out the link to register.
+For more information on our speaker(s), please continue reading below: